corrode/corrode.github.io/content/blog/immutability/index.md

 }
 ```

-As you can see, we don't need any mutable state to implement the global word
+Even in this case, we don't need any mutable state to implement the global word
 count.
-By using better abstractions, we can achieve equal performance, but
-better ergonomics.
+Our intuition should be finding better abstractions, not mutating state.

 ## Summary